 5 Minute Read

 Chris Hogan is America’s voice on retirement.
 He helps spread Dave’s message of financial hope to audiences everywhere.
 An engaging and humorous speaker, Chris is an expert on subjects like mortgages, healthcare and investing.
 He knows how money works, and he has a passion for helping families prepare for retirement.
 Chris has become a sought-after speaker who loves to challenge, empower and inspire audiences.
-His new book, Retire Inspired: It’s Not an Age; It’s a Financial Number hits shelves in January.
-Here is an excerpt from Chapter 7.
+Here's an excerpt from his book, Retire Inspired: It’s Not an Age; It’s a Financial Number available now in the online store

 If you want to win at the retirement game, you’ve got to take control of the behaviors that might keep you from investing.
 With that in mind, let’s take a look at three reasons why people hit retirement with no money.